Kazox61/Labelix/README.md

 # Labelix

-Labelix is a labeling tool for crearing Yolo datasets.
+Labelix is a labeling tool for creating Yolo datasets.
 It's built on top of Electron.

 features:
 * zooming